This doth be a machine-wrought text which may contain errors!

 Many do discover that they possess but a single copy.
 ‘Tis sufficient until it is not.

-Instead of possessing a physical machine for each service, we may employ virtualisation to run divers services upon the selfsame hardware:
+In lieu of possessing a physical engine for every service, we may employ virtualization to run manifold services upon the selfsame hardware:

 | Technology | Explanation | Example |